How To Hide Your Browsing History and Protect Your Privacy

 Why should I protect my browsing history?

-There are many legal and ethical reasons to be inclined to protect your browsing history.
-First of all, you can protect your right to privacy from unnecessary monitoring by safeguarding your browser history.
-You can also shield sensitive information from falling into the wrong hands, including login details and financial data.
+There are many legal and ethical reasons to protect your browsing history.
+First, safeguarding your browser history can protect your right to privacy from unnecessary monitoring.
+It can also shield sensitive information, including login details and financial data, from falling into the wrong hands.

-You can also achieve intellectual freedom by being able to explore a range of ideas, opinions, and information without having to fear reprisal.
+You can also bypass censorship and achieve intellectual freedom by exploring a range of ideas, opinions, and information without fear of reprisal.

 Browsing history FAQ